angular/angular/aio/content/guide/template-syntax.md

 keystrokes, mouse movements, clicks, and touches.
 You declare your interest in user actions through Angular event binding.

-Event binding syntax consists of a **target event** within parentheses on the left of an equal sign, and a quoted [template statement](#template-statements) on the right.
+Event binding syntax consists of a **target event** name within parentheses on the left of an equal sign, and a quoted [template statement](#template-statements) on the right.
-The following event binding listens for the button's click event, calling the component's `onSave()` method whenever a click occurs:
+The following event binding listens for the button's click events, calling the component's `onSave()` method whenever a click occurs:

 {@example 'template-syntax/ts/src/app/app.component.html' region='event-binding-1'}

 ### Target event

 A **name between parentheses** &mdash; for example, `(click)` &mdash;
 identifies the target event.
 In the following example, the target is the button's click event.

 {@example 'template-syntax/ts/src/app/app.component.html' region='event-binding-1'}

 Some people prefer the `on-` prefix alternative, known as the **canonical form**:

 {@example 'template-syntax/ts/src/app/app.component.html' region='event-binding-2'}

 Element events may be the more common targets, but Angular looks first to see if the name matches an event property of a known directive, as it does in the following example:

 {@example 'template-syntax/ts/src/app/app.component.html' region='event-binding-3'}